Mocktalk

 What is Mocktalk?

-This the design process behind Mocktalk’s Dashboard.
-Mocktalk is mock interview experience powered by generative AI.
+This is the design process behind Mocktalk’s Dashboard.
+Mocktalk is a mock interview experience powered by generative AI.
 I acted as the sole product designer, working with the CEO and CTO to define user, product, and technical needs.
-We did 3 week long sprints of experience and visual design in a waterfall process.
+We did 7 week long sprints of experience and visual design in a waterfall process.

 Team